 All the returns have been sourced from Mutual Funds India Explorer software.
 The performance of the schemes and the benchmark is calculated on a total return basis.
 This document has been prepared by HSBC Asset Management (India) Private Limited (HSBC) for information purposes only with an intent to provide market overview and should not be construed as an offer or solicitation of an offer for purchase of any of the funds of HSBC Mutual Fund.
 All information contained in this document (including that sourced from third parties), is obtained from sources, which HSBC/third party, believes to be reliable but which it has not been independently verified by HSBC/the third party.
-Further, HSBC/the third party makes no guarantee, representation or warranty and accepts no responsibility or liability as to the accuracy or completeness of such information and rates of taxation applicable at the time of publication, which are subject to change from time to time.
+Further, HSBC/the third party makes no guarantee, representation or warranty and accepts no responsibility or liability as to the accuracy or completeness of such information.
+The information and opinions contained within the document are based upon publicly available information and rates of taxation applicable at the time of publication, which are subject to change from time to time.

 Expressions of opinion are those of HSBC only and are subject to change without any prior intimation or notice.
 It does not have regard to specific investment objectives, financial situation and the particular needs of any specific person who may receive this document.
 Investors should seek financial advice regarding the appropriateness of investing in any securities or investment strategies that may have been discussed or recommended in this report and should understand that the views regarding future prospects may or may not be realized.
 In no event shall HSBC Mutual Fund/ HSBC Asset management (India) Private Limited and/or its affiliates or any of their directors, trustees, officers and employees be liable for any direct, indirect, special, incidental or consequential damages arising out of the use of information/opinion herein.
-Neither this document in certain jurisdictions may be restricted or totally prohibited and accordingly, persons who come into possession of this document are required to inform themselves about, and to observe, any such restrictions.
+Neither this document nor the units of HSBC Mutual Fund have been registered in any jurisdiction.
+The distribution of this document in certain jurisdictions may be restricted or totally prohibited and accordingly, persons who come into possession of this document are required to inform themselves about, and to observe, any such restrictions.

 For disclosure of quarterly AUM/AAUM and AUM by geography, please visit our website at www.assetmanagement.hsbc.co.in.
-Investors are requested to note that as per SEBI (Mutual Funds) Regulations, 1996 and guidelines issued thereunder, HSBC AMC, its employees and/ or empaneled distributors/agents are forbidden from guaranteeing/promising/assuring/predicting any returns or future performances of the schemes of HSBC Mutual Fund.
+Investors are requested to note that as per SEBI (Mutual Funds) Regulations, 1996 and guidelines issued thereunder, HSBC AMC, its employees and/ or empaneled distributors/agents are forbidden from guaranteeing/promising/predicting any returns or future performances of the schemes of HSBC Mutual Fund.
 Hence, please do not rely upon any such statements/commitments.
 If you come across any such practices, please register a complaint via email at investor.line@mutualfunds.hsbc.co.in